 - from the September 27th, 2012 issue of Rolling Stone.

-Personally I was always rather fond of Judas in the story book and if you end up hating him then I don’t think you really get the point of the story.
+Personally I was always rather fond of Judas in the story book (The Goat Herders Iron Age Guide To The Galaxy) and if you end up hating him then I don’t think you really get the point of the story.
 Without Judas it doesn’t really work.
 The main character understood this well and good

 No comments: